peterhudec/cljsx/README.md

      footer))
 ```

-The `cljsx/jsx>` macro accepts any number of expressions.
+The `jsx>` macro accepts any number of expressions.
 Multiple expressions
 will be expanded wrapped in a [do](https://clojuredocs.org/clojure.core/do)
 form.
 You can actually wrapp a whole namespace in the macro: